Project: The Indianization

 At the year 949 (406 AD) of the foundation of the Buddhist religion, a venerable named Buddhaghosacara, from the village of Kosala, in the country of Sudhammavati, at the west of Me Khong, went to take the 84000 Dhamma from the grand palace of Langka to distribute in Jumbudvipa.

 The account dates the work of Buddhaghosa in 406 AD during the reign of Chandragupta II at Magadha and after the settlement of Kaundinya at Lavo (Pan-Pan) in 375 AD.
-Located around Pong Tuk where Buddha Images of Gupta style were found, Sudhammavati was at the time proved to be connected with the Kaundinya court of Lavo.
+Located around Pong Tuk where Buddha Images of Gupta style were found, Sudhammavati was at the time connected with the Kaundinya court of Lavo.
 The Siam account also agrees with the Mahavamsa that Buddhaghosa soon was heading to Magadha.

 Then having accomplished what he had to do, he set out for Jumbudvipa to adore the sacred Bodhi Tree.